AtharvSharmaAI/ICS_Major_Project/README.md

 ## Contributions

 **Atharv Sharma**
-Integrated all the function in main file and made the command prompt user friendly along with writing the function of KNN
+Integrated all the function in main file and made the command prompt user friendly along with writing the function of Linear Regression, Logistics Regression,Data Scaling

 **Jainam Shah**
 Made the function for Softmax Regression and GNUPLOT integration for graphical view

-**Bhavyansh Sharma**
-Made the function for Logistic Regression

-**Dhairya Joshi**
-Made the function for Linear Regression

-**Utkarsh Bansal**
-Made the function for Data Scaling